Sign in

 visuals charts

-Working remotely often leads to procrastination, and even the best and motivated workers get lured into it.
+Tele-commuting may lead to procrastination, and even the best and motivated workers get lured into it.
 To avoid having to pester your remote workers for deliverables, you need to set clear deadlines, outline your expectations, and check in frequently to make sure they are met.
 By setting these expectations clearly, you can help all members of your team remain accountable.

 You should also outline your expectations regarding office hours.
 All team members should know when you are available to answer questions and when they are expected to be present online.
 Lead by example and encourage your team not to answer messages out of the office hours for a better work-life balance.